 Lymph node biopsies are not that common in prostate cancer.
 A biopsy may be done if tests show that you may have cancer in your lymph nodes or other areas of your body.
 Or a biopsy may be done if scans show that lymph nodes are larger than normal.
 Treatment for prostate cancer is different if it has spread to the lymph nodes or other areas of your body.

 If a biopsy is needed, one or more lymph nodes are removed during surgery (or a less-invasive procedure):

 The biopsy may be done at the same time as other surgery for prostate cancer.

 The biopsy may also be done as laparoscopic surgery.
 This uses a few very small cuts (incisions) in the lower belly (abdomen).
 This procedure is not often used for prostate cancer.

 A fine-needle aspiration (FNA) may also be done.
 A local anesthetic is given.
 With the help of a CT scan, the lymph nodes are found.
 A needle is put into the lower abdomen and into the lymph node.
 A small sample is taken.

 A pathologist looks at the tissue with a microscope.
-A pathologist is a health care provider who has special training in examining cells and tissues.
+A pathologist is a doctor who has special training in examining cells and tissues.

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR